Throckmorton69420/Rad/README.md

 ## Deploying to Vercel

 When you deploy this project to Vercel, you need to configure the same environment variables you used in your local `.env` file.
-This is why you are seeing a "Configuration Error" on your deployed site.
+This is a critical step for the deployed application to connect to your Supabase database.

-Here's how to fix it:
+Here's how to do it:

 1.  **Go to your Project Settings in Vercel:**
     Navigate to your project on the Vercel dashboard.